 Dealing with analytically difficult substances

 Besides substances with potential bioaccumulation patterns that are unknown, there are the classical neutral hydrophobics with extreme properties, where measuring the Kow, and BCF becomes analytically impossible.
 Regulatory treatment of such substances is not straightforward.
 Cut-offs were proposed, assuming limited uptake at a certain Kow, but as the analytical techniques progressed, the cut-offs were progressing as well, towards a higher Kow (Muller & Nendza 2007).
-Choosing a preventive approach in order to avoid release of potentially persistent and highly bioaccumulative substances, the proposed physicochemical indicators (ECHA 2017) for hindered should be considered with care, as they lack scientific support (i.e neither uptake nor lack of uptake can be demonstrated as analytical methods for substances exhibiting such extreme properties are no available yet).
+Choosing a preventive approach in order to avoid release of potentially persistent and highly bioaccumulative substances, the proposed physicochemical indicators (ECHA 2017) for hindered should be considered with care, as they lack scientific support (i.e neither uptake nor lack of uptake can be demonstrated, as analytical methods for substances exhibiting such extreme properties are not yet available).

 Process efficiency and harmonization